 What Is the Proper Way for a Pregnant Woman to Wear a Seatbelt?

 According to the American College of Obstetricians and Gynecologists, lap belts should be placed low over the pelvis and snugly under the abdomen.
 Shoulder belts should be positioned diagonally across the chest and the shoulder belt should fit between the breasts.
 Place the shoulder belt to the side of your belly, particularly later in the pregnancy.

 Women should never place the shoulder strap behind the body or sit on the lap belt.
-Doing so will negate the effectiveness of the seatbelt and present severe risks of serious injury to both mother and baby in an accident.
+The shoulder belt helps keep the pressure of the collision forces away from the fetus in the belly region.
+Not using a seatbelt as directed will negate its effectiveness and increase the risk of serious injury to you and your fetus in an accident.